VATSALVARSHNEY108/B.O.I.-MARK-2/docs/NEW_FEATURES_GUIDE.md

 - "Show desktop"
 - "Copy hello world to clipboard"

-VATSAL will understand and execute the appropriate feature!
+BOI will understand and execute the appropriate feature!

 ---